pragmatrix/Collections.Fluent/README.md

 - `element.InsertIn(index, list)` inserts the element at the index in the list and returns the element.
 - `element.IndexIn(list)` returns the index of the element inside the list, or `-1` if it the element is not in the list.
-- `element.SetAt(index, list)` sets the element at the index in the list and returns the element.
+- `element.SetInAt(index, list)` sets the element at the index in the list and returns the element.
 - `element.RemoveFromAt(index, list)` removes the element at the index from the list and returns the element.

 ### Queues